Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Introduction

-As an illustration of the issues involved, Figure \ref{Fig1}-\ref{Fig2} present plots of the density of the distribution of the least-squares estimate of the break date for the simple model discussed above with a parameter shift associated to a regressor $Z_{kh}$ specified to follow an ARMA(1,1) process and i.i.d.
+We consider the asymptotics with $h\downarrow0$ as an alternative asymptotic experiment that can deliver better approximations for discrete-time applications and not necessarily as a framework that is useful only for high-frequency data.
+Figures \ref{Fig1}-\ref{Fig2} present plots of the density of the distribution of the least-squares estimate of the break date for the simple model discussed above with a parameter shift associated to a regressor $Z_{kh}$ specified to follow an ARMA(1,1) process and i.i.d.
 Gaussian disturbances $e_{kh}$.
-The distributions presented are: the exact finite-sample distribution, \citeauthor{bai:97RES}\textquoteright s (1997) classical large-$N$ limit distribution, the infeasible version of CP's continuous record limit distribution (which uses the true parameter values) and its feasible version constructed using plug-in estimates.
-It is remarkable how both the feasible and infeasible continuous record limiting distributions provide an accurate approximation to the finite-sample distribution for both small (cf. Figure \ref{Fig1}) and large break sizes (cf. Figure \ref{Fig2}) and does so for different break locations (at one-fourth and half-sample in, respectively, the left and right plots).
-Additionally, it is evident that the classical shrinkage large-$N$ asymptotic distribution does not offer an accurate approximation, especially when the magnitude of the break is small (cf. Figure \ref{Fig1}).\footnote{Similar features were found by \citet{jiang/wang/yu:16} in a model with a single break in the mean.}
+The distributions presented are: the exact finite-sample distribution, \citeauthor{bai:97RES}\textquoteright s (1997) classical large-$N$ limit distribution, CP's continuous record limit distribution and its feasible version (which uses plug-in estimates for the true parameter values).
+The continuous record limiting distributions provide an impressively accurate approximation to the finite-sample distribution for both small (cf. Figure \ref{Fig1}) and large break sizes (cf. Figure \ref{Fig2}) and does so for different break locations (at one-fourth and half-sample in, respectively, the left and right plots).
+Additionally, it is evident that the classical shrinkage large-$N$ asymptotic distribution does not offer an accurate approximation, especially when the break magnitude is small (cf. Figure \ref{Fig1}).